ttamayo/CS205_Redfield/README.md

 </style>
 </head>
 <body>

 (d)/(dt) <font face=symbol>r</font><sub>s</sub>(t) = <font face=symbol>-</font>i [H<sub>S</sub>m <font face=symbol>r</font><sub>s</sub>(t)] + L(<font face=symbol>r</font>(p<sub>s</sub>(t))</body>

 The first term takes into account the evolution of the system without the presence of the environment, while the second keeps track on the environmental influence of the system.
+Solving this equation involves some matrices operations in large matrices, and parallelization in needed to have a better representation of the system.

 ## <i class="fa fa-check-square" aria-hidden="true"></i>  Previous implementations
+There are a wide variety of methods that can obtain the exciton dynamics, some of them departs on the Redfield equations.

 ## <i class="fa fa-check-square" aria-hidden="true"></i>  Methodology
+Our first approach will be implement a serial version of the solver with a variety of numerical implementations to perform the time propagations, including different numbers of vibrational states in the bath.
+Later, we explore different parallelization schemes with hybrid architectures.

 Hybrid architectures,